vinthony/project-page-template/README.md

 ### 💈 Start using the template
 To start using the template click on `Use this Template`.

-The template uses html for controlling the content and css for controlling the style.
+The template uses html to control the content and css to control the style.
-To edit the websites contents edit the `index.html` file.
+To edit the website contents edit the `index.html` file.
 It contains different HTML "building blocks", use whichever ones you need and comment out the rest.

 ### 🎏 Components
 - Teaser video